amitdubeyup/coding-learning-resources/dsa/questions.md

 3. Two Sum problem (Hashing approach)

-Given an array and a target sum, find two indices that add up to the target using a hash map for O(n) time.
+Use a hash map to store indices of elements.
+For each element, check if the complement (target - current) exists in the map.

+Time Complexity: O(n)
+Space Complexity: O(n)

 ```javascript
 function twoSum(arr, target) {